If you’ve ever taken a quick peek at Google Analytics, you were probably thinking to yourself, “What is going on here? Where do I even begin?”

 Sessions – Sessions show the period of time a user is actively engaged with your website or app during a selected date range.

-Traffic Sources – This shows how users discover your website or app through organic search, paid search, referral websites, and direct traffic traffic channels.
+Traffic Sources – This shows how users discover your website or app through organic search, paid search, referral websites, and direct traffic channels.

 Direct Traffic – Direct Traffic is when a user starts a session on your website without coming from a trackable traffic source, such as someone typing your URL into their browser instead of clicking on your website link from Google search results.